Keymaster65/copper2go/README.md

 * Because build pipeline is completely automated after committing to "master" or "release", these branches are protected on github and commits must be siged "verified".
 * The newest Workflow API is maintained
 * For a "release", the following manual activities mst be done
-  1) Update README version and move "Ongoing" block in "master"
+  1) Move "Ongoing" block in "master"
   1) Change "release" version in `.github/workflows/build.yml` in "master" on github (with a PR)
   1) merge "master" to "release" branch on github (with a PR)
   1) "Draft a new release on github" on "release" branch with a copy of the moved "Ongoing" block (look at older releases for details)